Georg Wetzell: Early life and career

+World War I

-After promotion to Major on 1 October 1912, he was assigned as Ia (first staff officer) to the staff of the III Army Corps on 22 March 1913.
-There he remained after the outbreak of World War I and from 9 March 1915 he served as the chief of staff of the III Army Corps.
-In August 1916 he was transferred to the Oberste Heeresleitung (OHL; Supreme Army Command) and appointed chief of the operations department of the General Staff of the Field Army.
-In this role he was responsible for planning several major German offensives of the war.
-On 11 December 1916 he received the Pour le Mérite.
+Wetzell remained in this post after the outbreak of World War I and, on 9 March 1915, he advanced to the chief of staff of the III Army Corps.
+In August 1916, he was transferred to the Oberste Heeresleitung (OHL; Supreme Army Command) and appointed chief of the operations department under the Chief of the General Staff of the Field Army.
+In this role, he was responsible for planning several major German offensives.
+On 11 December 1916, he was awarded the Pour le Mérite.

-In 1917 he worked closely with Erich Ludendorff who in his position as First Quartermaster General directed the German war effort.
-Wetzell was responsible for developing the plan for the Battle of Caporetto which resulted in a major victory for the Germans and their Austro-Hungarian allies over the Italians.
-For his achievements in planning the campaign against Italy he was awarded the oak leaves for Pour le Mérite on 1 November 1917.
+In 1917, Wetzell worked closely with General Erich Ludendorff who, in his position as First Quartermaster General, directed the German war effort.
+Wetzell was responsible for developing the plan for the Battle of Caporetto, which resulted in a major victory for the Germans and their Austro-Hungarian allies over the Italian Army.
+For his achievements in planning the campaign against Italy, he was awarded the oak leaves for the Pour le Mérite on 1 November 1917.

-In October 1917 Wetzell urged Ludendorff to attack in the early spring of 1918, before the American Expeditionary Forces arrived on the Western Front.
-On 11 November 1917 Wetzell accompanied Ludendorff to the Mons Conference for discussions with Crown Prince Rupprecht of Bavaria, the commander of Army Group A, and Crown Prince Wilhelm of Prussia, the commander of Army Group B, and their respective chiefs of staff, von Kuhl and von der Schulenburg.
+In October 1917, Wetzell urged Ludendorff to attack in the early spring of 1918, before the American Expeditionary Forces arrived on the Western Front.
+On 11 November 1917, Wetzell accompanied Ludendorff to the Mons Conference for discussions with Crown Prince Rupprecht of Bavaria, the commander of Army Group A, and Crown Prince Wilhelm of Prussia, the commander of Army Group B, and their respective chiefs of staff, von Kuhl and von der Schulenburg.
 Wetzell preferred to attack the French army, considering it the larger and more dangerous enemy.
 Ludendorff, however, decided to direct the attack against the British Expeditionary Force and accordingly ordered the planning for Operation Michael.
 Wetzell also planned the follow-on offensives, Operation Georgette and Operation Blücher.
+At the end of September 1918, Wetzell was appointed chief of staff of the 5th Army.